dmitriko/demops/README.md

 ##### Kubernetes
 Whatever we like or not K8S is the standard environment to run applications these days.
 I like it because I had a lot of problems with different approaches like Docker Sware, docker-compose etc. Usually, K8S just works for the statless application.
 I believe databases should be running as dedicated services by cloud providers.

+##### SSL
+Jenkins is running on 127.0.0.1 but demo application uses SSL and available at: [https://demapp.politerobots.com/](https://demapp.politerobots.com/)